-Note that, post Brexit, nurseries have warned that they will not be able to deliver plants from the UK to the EU or vice versa.
-Seeds should not be affected.
+Note that, post Brexit, nurseries have warned that they will not be able to deliver plants or, in many cases, seeds from the UK to the EU or vice versa.

 Andrew Lear, also known as Appletreeman, supplies a wide range of apples, pears, plums, and damsons suitable for Scottish growing conditions, including a number of old Scottish varieties brought back to the country for the first time in many decades.
 Also some nuts, native trees, hedging and soft fruit.
 He is based in Perthshire.

 Glendoick Garden Centre sells traditional fruit tree and soft fruit species suitable for Scotland.

 Scottish Heritage Fruit Trees sell a wide range of, er, Scottish heritage fruit trees.

 Poyntzfield Herb Nursery, based in the Black Isle, supply both seeds and plants of medicinal and culinary herbs, broadly defined.

 The Fruitful Forest Garden Nursery is the new name of the former Red Shed Catalogue.
 It is now based in Aberdour and supplies a wide range of plants for all layers of the forest garden.

 Ann Miller’s Speciality Mushrooms is the place to go for mushroom spawn.